Before building work starts

 It’s also important to clarify roles and responsibilities for your building work upfront when getting your quote and signing your contract.

-For example, the homeowner is responsible for obtaining any required building or resource consents, although often people ask their contractor or project manager to get these.
+For example, the homeowner is responsible for obtaining any required building or resource consents, although often people ask their building contractor or project manager to get these.

 Any work on an insured home that involves the structure or weathertightness should be notified to your insurer.